Schema Linking on Confluent Cloud

 Role-Based Access Control (RBAC) enables administrators to set up and manage user access to Schema Linking.
 This allows for multiple users to collaborate on with different access levels to various resources.

 The following table shows how RBAC roles map to Schema Linking resources.
-For details on how to manage RBAC for these resources, see List the role bindings for a principal and List the role bindings for a principal.
+For details on how to manage RBAC for these resources, see List the role bindings for a principal, Predefined RBAC Roles on Confluent Cloud, and List the role bindings for a principal.

 Role Scope All Schema Linking resources